reugn/go-quartz/README.md

 	// IsStarted determines whether the scheduler has been started.
 	IsStarted() bool

-	// ScheduleJob schedules a job using a specified trigger.
+	// ScheduleJob schedules a job using the provided Trigger.
 	ScheduleJob(jobDetail *JobDetail, trigger Trigger) error

 	// GetJobKeys returns the keys of scheduled jobs.